Equity

 The team appraises company reward/risk profiles, investing where this ratio is most favorable and not necessarily where upside is the greatest.

-Bryant VanCronkhite, senior portfolio manager and co-head of the Special Global Equity team, discusses his team's strategies in Q1 and the potential impact of tariffs on global equities in Q2.
+Bryant VanCronkhite, senior portfolio manager and co-head of the Special Global Equity team, discusses an eventful Q3 and what to watch in Q4.

 Transcript